digitalrebar/doc/deployment/config/README.rst

 Post-Install Configuration
 --------------------------

-If you have not set-up Digital Rebar yet, please check the :ref:`pre_config` for options available before the system is started.
+If you have not set-up Digital Rebar yet, please check the :ref:`dg_pre_config` for options available before the system is started.

 Digital Rebar has many options for adjusting the system post-installation.
 In many cases, pre-configuration mistakes can also be corrected post-configuration.